How Does Uber Work With Taxes?😕

 Trying to figure out how Uber taxes work since drivers are independent business owners vs employees can be a bit tricky.
 Especially, if this is your first time working independently.
 Therefore we are happy to break this down for you.

-Driver Tax Form :: So lets say if you earned over $600 on the Uber system in the past calendar year, Uber will issue you a 1099 form based on the tax information you entered in http://vault.uber.com.
+Driver Tax Form :: So, lets say if you earned $600 or more on the Uber system in the past calendar year, Uber will issue you a 1099 form based on the tax information you entered in http://vault.uber.com.
+But if you did not make at least that much, instead of a tax form to file your taxes, you will receive a detailed Tax Summary which can be located on your Driver Dashboard via the Driver app.
+The Tax Summary document will give you a breakdown of your annual earnings.

 Uber Driver Deductible Expenses :: Some self-employment deductions that may be available to you are: